iterative/mlem.ai/content/docs/user-guide/data/index.md

 MLEM now "knows" that it needs `pandas` to load the data -- You don't have to specify if it was of type `pd.DataFrame`, `np.array` or `tf.Tensor`.

-This handy magic also extends to `sample_data` argument provided when you save a ML model with `mlem.api.save(mymodel, "mymodel", sample_data=X)`, MLEM will investigate X to find out the expected schema of the model's input data.
+This handy magic also extends to `sample_data` argument provided to `mlem.api.save(mymodel, "mymodel", sample_data=X)`.
+MLEM will investigate `X` to find out the expected schema of the model's input data.